awray3/music_clf/README.md

 `ffmpeg` is a tool for working with audio data that is used by the python package `librosa`, which will be used for audio processing.
+This will allow us to work with `.mp3` files, `.wav` files, and more within python.